The physics of space and time I: The description of rulers and clocks in uniform translational motion by Galilean or Lorentz transformations: #1

 into the equations, reciprocal\footnote{Note that (5.24) and (5.25) are reciprocal to, not the inverses, of (5.17) and (5.18), since in (5.17) and (5.18) $x'= 0$, $x = v \tau$, while in (5.24) and (5.25) $x= 0$, $x' = -v \tau'$.
 S and S' are therefore related by different space-time LTs in the primary and reciprocal experiments.} to (5.17) and (5.18):

 gives:

 thus yelding for the transformation equations of the clock C1 in the reciprocal experiment:

-Comparing with Eqns(5.7) and (5.11) it can be seen that the space transformations are the same as for the GT whereas the apparent times $t'(\rm{C1'},\tau)$ and $t(\rm{C1},\tau')$ differ from $\tau$ and $\tau'$ respectively.
-Observers in S in the primary experiment and in S' in the reciprocal experiment judge that the clock in the other frame is running slow by the factor $1/\gamma$ ---the time dilatation effect first derived as a general consequence of the LT, by Einstein~\cite{Ein1}.
+Comparing with Eq.~s(5.7) and (5.11) it can be seen that the space transformations are the same as for the GT whereas the apparent times $t'(\rm{C1'},\tau)$ and $t(\rm{C1},\tau')$ differ from $\tau$ and $\tau'$ respectively.
+Observers in S in the primary experiment and in S' in the reciprocal experiment judge that the clock in the other frame is running slow by the factor $1/\gamma$ ---the time dilation effect first derived as a general consequence of the LT, by Einstein~\cite{Ein1}.

 In order to describe correctly the synchronisation of C2 and C2', a different choice of constants in (5.19) and (5.20) is necessary.
 Suppose that $\tau= t' = 0$ when $x = L$ and $x'= L'$.
 This implies that $\tau_0 = t'_0 = 0$ and $x_0 = L$, $x'_0 = L'$ so that: